CSCfi/csc-user-guide/docs/computing/kvasi-billing.md

 ## Power package

-Full features of Kvasi available for use, with full memory available for 72 h / month.
-Corresponds to a simulation capacity of 30+ qubits _part of the time_ and roughly 25 qubits the rest of the time.
+Full features of Kvasi available for use, without memory restrictions for 72 h / month.
+Corresponds to a simulation capacity of up to 30 qubits _part of the time_ and roughly 25 qubits the rest of the time.

 Cost: 4.500 € / 3 months (VAT 0%)